 Experience Christ's provides the opportunity to experience the social and community aspects of college life at Cambridge, as well as the sense of the academic challenge that studying at Cambridge entails.
-The event is entirely free, including all meals, accommodation and travel costs, and will take place in Cambridge from Sunday 18 August to Wednesday 21 August 2024.
+The event is free, including all meals and accommodation, and will next take place in Cambridge in August 2025.

 This page contains information on: What's involved; eligibility criteria; and information on nominating students (teachers) or applying for a place (students).
 Please read these carefully before proceeding with an application or nomination.